 A financial plan is only as good as the questions being asked when creating it.
 But beyond the platitude of needing to ask “good” questions, what does this really mean?
 After all, does anyone think the questions they ask are not good ones?
+What ARE the questions a financial advisor should ask you to create the best plan?

 The way to be less subjective and more deliberate is to consider the different types of questions utilized in the planning process.
 I suggest using what could be called “Planning in 3D” since it involves the following three categories: data gathering, discovery, and diagnosis.
 Each of these serve a unique and distinct purpose.